obsidian-html/example_vault/vault/Links/Markdown links absolute.md

 # Markdown links
-You have reached this note via a markdown link
+You have reached this note via an absolute markdown link

 ```
 [Markdown Links](/Links/Markdown%20links.md)